EriseHe/notebook/content/notes/计算/Julia科学计算笔记/III Random Numbers & Monte Carlo.md

 ```
 **Compare with MD.** MC efficiently samples equilibrium structure (e.g., radial distribution function $g(r)$); MD also gives dynamics.
 In practice, use neighbor lists/cell lists and cutoffs to reduce the $O(N^2)$ cost.

+### Core Comparison

+Both MD and MC can simulate the same physical systems (e.g., particle fluids) and reach the same equilibrium results (same radial distribution functions, etc.).

+This agreement validates statistical mechanics:
+deterministic (MD) and stochastic (MC) microscopic dynamics converge to the same equilibrium structure.

+Philosophical difference

+MD (Molecular Dynamics):

+Deterministic, time-evolution based.

+Simulates trajectories of particles using Newton’s equations.

+Best for studying dynamic properties such as diffusion, viscosity, and relaxation times.

+Drawback: Can be slow when the system must cross large energy barriers — natural dynamics take a long time to sample the full phase space.

+MC (Monte Carlo):

+Stochastic, non-temporal.

+Generates a sequence of configurations without reference to real time.

+Cannot describe dynamics, but can efficiently explore equilibrium distributions.

+Advantage: Moves aren’t restricted by physical time-evolution, allowing you to design “unphysical” jumps that sample phase space much faster.

+Practical consequences

+MC is usually better for:

+Constructing phase diagrams

+Computing free energies

+Determining equations of state

+MD is better for:

+Understanding how systems evolve — the path between states.

+Final Insight

+MD tells you how a system gets from state A to B.
+MC tells you what A and B look like and their statistical weights.

+They’re not competitors but complementary: deterministic vs. probabilistic ways of uncovering the same thermodynamic truth.

 ---

 ## Checklist & Key Takeaways